 After an increase in insurance costs for young drivers over the last few years, premiums are beginning to drop but the best way to further reduce your insurance costs are to follow our simple tips:

 - Firstly, upgrade your learner’s permit to a full licence.
-“Moving from a provisional to a full license alone can reduce premiums by anywhere from 30 – 80%” (Jonathan Hehir, MD of Insure My Van).
+“Moving from a provisional driving licence to a full license alone can reduce premiums by anywhere from 30 – 80%” (Jonathan Hehir, MD of Insure My Van).
 This means that you should try to get your full licence as soon as possible, so you don’t have to pay for a learner driver insurance anymore.

 - Complete all required driving lessons.